ssp21/ssp21-spec/ssp21.md

     * The outstation mixes the entire transmitted message into the chaining key.
         * set ck = HASH(ck || message)

-    * The outstation performs the final session key derivation by splitting the chaining key:
+    * The outstation performs the final session key derivation by expanding the chaining key:
         * set (rxsk, txsk) = HKDF(ck, [])

     * The outstation initializes the session with (MOSK, OMSK, time_session_init)